zrythm/zrythm/doc/user/playback-and-recording/bpm-and-time-signatures.rst

 BPM
 ---

-The BPM can be set to between 40 and 360 by clicking and dragging the BPM widget.
+The :term:`BPM` can be set to between 40 and 360 by clicking and dragging the BPM widget.

 .. image:: /_static/img/bpm-widget.png